 2. Prepare your vehicle (including restraints)

-Invest in a car harness or seat belt for your pooch so that they are properly retrained whilst travelling – there are lots of options on the market these days (see below).
+Invest in a car harness or seat belt for your pooch so that they are properly restrained whilst travelling – there are lots of options on the market these days (see below).
 Travel crates are another great option, ensuring that your beloved fur-baby is safe and secure whilst on the road.